sdleffler/luminance-rs/examples/README.md

     select contiguous regions of it to render!
   - [04-shader-uniforms](./04-shader-uniforms): send colors and position information to the GPU to add interaction with a simple yet colorful triangle!
+  - [05-attributeless](./05-attributeless): render a triangle without sending any vertex data to the GPU!